ECE-IoT/esp-iot-framework/docs/core/core_classes/esp_keys.md

 ## Why do we need a key and certificate files?

-To establish a TLS connection with device authentification the following three files are neccessary:
+To establish a TLS connection with device authentication the following three files are necessary:

-1. Privat Key (esp32-d1mini-01.private.key)
+1. Private Key (esp32-d1mini-01.private.key)
 2. Device Certificate (esp32-d1mini-01.cert.crt)
 3. Root Certificate (root-CA.pem)